Table of Contents

 Whether you’re newly engaged or celebrating decades of marriage, you and your partner may benefit from couples counseling.
 Research shows that your relationships can impact mental health, and working on your relationship together could be mutually beneficial.
 Online therapy is one way to work on your relationship at home.

-We’ve researched and tested some of the best online therapy platforms to help you find the right one for your relationship.
+We’ve researched and tested many online therapy platforms to help you find the right one for your relationship.
 We evaluate each platform for therapist availability, the onboarding process, additional learning materials, and cost.
 Read about our top five picks.

 Our picks of the best online couples counseling platforms